james-stevens/slackware142-container/README.md

 This installed Python v3.8.1 into `/opt/python` on my dev server.
 This will not interfere with the Python you may have already installed in the operating system.
 If you are at all concerned, I recommend you run the build in a container.

+If you want to rebuild the `nginx` binary, the `configure` command I used is in the file `nginx-configure`.
+So download the `nginx` package, extract it, go into the directory and run that configure script - or use different options, if you need them.